avine/eatme/README.md

 # pojo-or-not-pojo (that's the question...)

-Decoupling the frontend from backend, using "Plain Old JavaScript Object" VS "Class and Behavior".
+Decoupling the frontend and backend, using "Plain Old JavaScript Object" versus "Class instance with Behavior".

+What is the impact when "immutable" comes into play?

 ## Run